onzfonz/comp227/src/content/5/en/part5b.md

 )}
 ```

-**NB:** even though the functionality implemented in this part is almost identical to the functionality provided by the <i>Togglable</i> component, the component can not be used directly to achieve the desired behavior.
+**NB:** even though the functionality implemented in this part is almost identical to the functionality provided by the `Togglable` component, the component can not be used directly to achieve the desired behavior.
 The easiest solution will be to add a state to the blog post that controls the displayed form of the blog post.

 #### 5.8: Blog list frontend, step8

 Implement the functionality for the like button.
-Likes are increased by making an HTTP *PUT* request to the unique address of the blog post in the backend.
+Likes are increased by making an HTTP ***PUT*** request to the unique address of the blog post in the backend.

 Since the backend operation replaces the entire blog post, you will have to send all of its fields in the request body.
 If you wanted to add a like to the following blog post: